PaulTimothyChambers/zero_player_MMORPG/README.md

 ## **Future Features**

-- A leaderboard displaying the top players' scores

 - An adjustable slider to manipulate the game speed (live change?)

 - The total score achievable for each preset configuration displayed next to that configuration